 3. Passport-sized photographs

-The image affixed must be taken in bright-colored background of size 35mm × 45mm.
+The image affixed must be taken in bright-coloured background of size 35mm × 45mm.
 With face taking up to 70-80% of the entire photo.
 The eyes must be visible.
 Note the use of sunglasses or images which show total unprofessionalism are disallowed.

 4. Medical Insurance